ghaed/Course-Algorithm-Fall2016/README.md

 # Course-Algorithm-Fall2016
-Repository storing my codes for Algorithms online course taught by Tim Roughgarden
+Repository storing my codes for the fun algorithms I have implemented

-# Week 1: Recursive algorithms
+# Divide and Conquer Algorithms
+FindSecone: Finds the 2nd largest element in an array with only n+long(n)-1 comparisons

-# Week 2: Sort
+# Week 2: Chang
 # Week 3: Graph
 # Week 4: Graph